Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Endings/Medicine/Dutiful Dead Conscription.md

   - "[[Rising Butterfly Prayer]]"
 ---
 The Sidereal deputizes the dead into fate’s service, offering them a chance to pass on into the next life in exchange for their assistance.
 She requests that a ghost undertake a serious or life-changing task (Exalted, p.
 216) in service to herself, destiny, or the [[Celestial Bureaucracy]].
 If the ghost accepts, the Sidereal’s [[Essence]] crystallizes into an amethyst butterfly broach, a badge of the authority with which she invests him.
 He gains the following benefits:
--  He gains a Defining Principle toward completing that task, which can’t be weakened or altered by any means.
+-  He gains a Defining [[Intimacy|Principle]] toward completing that task, which can’t be weakened or altered by any means.
 -  Once per scene, he may gain −1 target number on a roll that’s part of that task.
 -  He can use the Sidereal’s auspicious prospects anima power (p.
 XX).
 -  He gains the Materialize Charm (Exalted, p.
 510) if he doesn’t already have it.